 HERE COMES THE SPITE

-On Monday, I called up one of my employees, who knew this ranch pretty well and gave him two instructions: 1).
-I wanted every drain on the ranch found and given a number (#1, #2, etc.), to which we attached a stamped metal medallion for each drain; 2).
+On Monday, I called up one of my employees and gave him two instructions: 1).
+I wanted every drain found and given a number (#1, #2, etc.), to which we attached a stamped metal medallion for each drain; 2).
 I wanted him to drop GPS points at each drain and draw a paper map of the drains, too.
 This took my employee roughly a week.
 There turned out to be 39 different drains.
 This was more than I suspected and all the more reason for this masterpiece of anger to be on display.
 Sure… some of these drains were not clean, but that’s not important!!!